ray155093/azure-docs.zh-tw/articles/storsimple/storsimple-device-modes.md

 <properties
-   pageTitle="變更 StorSimple 裝置模式 | Microsoft Azure"
-   description="描述 StorSimple 裝置模式並說明如何使用 Windows PowerShell for StorSimple 來變更裝置的模式。" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Change the StorSimple device mode | Microsoft Azure" description="Describes the StorSimple device modes and explains how to use Windows PowerShell for StorSimple to change the device mode." services="storsimple" documentationCenter="" authors="alkohli"